MA in Education (Curriculum and Instruction)

 For more admissions information and application deadlines, please visit the Office of Graduate Studies website.

 The graduate degree program is subject to general University and Departmental requirements.
 These requirements are explained in the Graduate Degree Requirements section of the University Catalog.

 Specific Additional Admission Requirements

-General Admission Requirements/Procedures for MA in Education apply, plus:
+General Admission Requirements/Procedures for MA in Graduate & Professional Studies in Education (GPSE) apply, plus:

 Applicants who have deficiencies in admission requirements that can be removed by specified additional preparation may be admitted with conditionally classified status.
 Any deficiencies will be noted on a written response to the student's admission application.